Top Tips for LGBTQ+ MBA Applicants

 For many, coming out is a deeply personal experience that requires tremendous self-examination and introspection.
 Thus, an essay touching on this profoundly revealing vulnerability and self-awareness can be remarkable.

 Remember that admissions officers want to understand many different aspects of you as an applicant.
-We suggest that you present this element of your identity as an important facet—but not the totality—of who you are.
+So, present this element of your identity as an important facet—but not the totality—of who you are.

 We see many LGBTQ+ MBA applicants who have been in the closet in college or professionally to conform to what society has told them a business person is “supposed” to be.